rsyslog/rsyslog/source/rsyslog_conf_modules.rst

 they actually are output or parser modules, it is their implementation that makes them special.

-Currently, there exists only a limited set of such modules, but new ones could be written with the methods the engine provides.
-They could be used, for example, to add dynamically computed content to message (fields).
+Currently, there do not exist any such modules, but could be written with the methods the engine provides.
+They could be used, for example,
+to:

+-  anonymize message content
+-  add dynamically computed content to message (fields)

 Message modification modules are usually written for one specific task and thus usually are not generic enough to be reused.
 However, existing module's code is probably an excellent starting base for writing a new module.
-Currently, the following modules exist inside the source tree:
+Currently, the following modules existin inside the source tree

--  `mmanon <mmanon.html>`_ - used to anonymize log messages.
--  `mmcount <mmcount.html>`_ - message modification plugin which counts
-   messages
--  `mmfields <mmfields.html>`_ - used to extract fields from specially formatted messages (e.g. CEF)
--  `mmnormalize <mmnormalize.html>`_ - used to normalize log messages.
-   Note that this actually is a **generic** module.
--  `mmjsonparse <mmjsonparse.html>`_ - used to interpret CEE/lumberjack
-   enabled structured log messages.
--  `mmpstrucdata <mmpstrucdata.html>`_ - used to parse RFC5424
-   structured data into json message properties
 -  `mmsnmptrapd <mmsnmptrapd.html>`_ - uses information provided by
    snmptrapd inside the tag to correct the original sender system and priority of messages.
 Implemented via the output module interface.
--  `mmutf8fix <mmutf8fix.html>`_ - used to fix invalid UTF-8 character
-   sequences
--  `mmrfc5424addhmac <mmrfc5424addhmac.html>`_ - custom module for
-   adding HMACs to rfc5424-formatted messages if not already present
--  `mmsequence <mmsequence.html>`_ - sequence generator and counter
-   plugin

 String Generator Modules
 ------------------------